 Temp: Average home temperatures.
 Keep your plant away from drafts.

-Water: Allow to dry out about 1/3 of the way down between waterings.
+Water: Allow to dry out about half way (top 50%) between waterings.
 Bird of Paradise can be sensitive to hard tap water; try using filtered water or distilled water.

 Humidity: Prefers higher humidity.
 Apply extra humidity with a humidifier or partially filled pebble tray.

 Splits along sides of leaves: Normal adaptive precaution to help the plant bear strong winds in its natural habitat

 Yellowing lower leaves, wet potting mix: suggests the plant is being overwatered.
 If you see yellowing wilted leaves on your Bird of Paradise, it could be that your plant is overwatered.
 Check the roots to make sure there is no root rot.
 If the roots are damaged, you will need to repot your plant.
 If the roots are fine, simply let the plant dry out before watering again.